peter-hunt/cocktail-lang/README.md

 git clone https://github.com/peter-hunt/cocktail-lang.git
 ```

-Or use pip to install it as a package. (recommented)
+Or use pip to install it as a package. (recommended)

 ```bash
 pip install git+https://github.com/peter-hunt/cocktail-lang.git